Hypercubers/hypercubing.xyz/docs/canonical-moves.md

 # Expanded Canonical Moveset

-The expanded moveset is what is accepted for the leaderboards.
+The expanded moveset is what is accepted for the Hypercubing.xyz leaderboards.
+These moves all correspond perfectly with twists on the [virtual puzzle](/puzzles/2x2x2x2), but weren't allowed in the canonical moveset because people agreed not to for some reason.

+## Extra slab twists

+## Extra I/O cell twists

+Iz2, Iy2, Oz2, and Oy2 are added (although they are very hard to fingertrick and perform quickly).